AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Approach

-When annotating data, providing annotation examples for each category to annotators can help crowd workers better understand how to annotate and classify the data accurately.
-Similarly, we also provide the demonstrated examples to GPT-3.5, thus changing it into a few-shot data annotator.
-We show the few-shot prompts for GPT-3.5 on the user query and keyword relevance assessment, WiC and BoolQ tasks in Tables \ref{tab.qk.few-shot}, \ref{tab.wic.few-shot} and \ref{tab.boolq.few-shot}, respectively.
+Providing labeled samples for each category can help annotators better understand how to annotate the data accurately.
+Similarly, we can also offer demonstrated examples to GPT-3.5, enabling it to serve as a few-shot annotator.
+We show the few-shot prompts for GPT-3.5 on QK, WiC, and BoolQ tasks in Tables \ref{tab.qk.few-shot}, \ref{tab.wic.few-shot}, and \ref{tab.boolq.few-shot}, respectively.

-Recent work \cite{wei2022chain} has shown that adding human written rationales to the demonstrated examples, called as chain-of-thought (CoT), can elicit the LLMs' reasoning ability, thus gaining improvements on reasoning tasks.
-In this paper, we find that GPT-3.5 \footnote{We resort to ChatGPT, the latest version of GPT-3.5, to generate explanations.} is a good reasoner who can automatically generate reasonable explanations for demonstrated examples.
+Recent research \cite{wei2022chain} has discovered that adding human written rationales to demonstrated examples, called as chain-of-thought (CoT), can elicit LLMs' reasoning ability, thus gaining improvements on reasoning tasks.
+In this paper, we find that GPT-3.5\footnote{We resort to ChatGPT to generate explanations.} is proficient at generating reasonable explanations for demonstrated examples.
 In the following, we will introduce how to generate explanations with GPT-3.5, and then create few-shot CoT prompts with the generated explanations.

-\paragraph{Generating Explanations with GPT-3.5.} In this step, we simulate the way humans explain problems to induce GPT-3.5 to explain the annotated examples.
-To be concrete, we present the task description, specific example, and the corresponding true labels to GPT-3.5, and then ask it to answer why the corresponding answer for that example is the given label.
+\paragraph{Generating Explanations with GPT-3.5.} In this step, we simulate the human reasoning process to induce GPT-3.5 to explain the annotated examples.
+To be concrete, we present the task description, specific examplease, and the corresponding true labels to GPT-3.5, and then ask it to explain why the given label is appropriate for that example.
 By doing so, GPT-3.5 will generate reasonable explanations.
-For the user query and keyword relevance assessment task, we show how to use GPT-3.5 to explain why the label between the user query ``\textbf{google data studio sharepoint}'' and the keyword ``\textbf{sharepoint migration tool file share}'' is ``\textbf{Bad}'' in Table \ref{tab.qk.explanation}.
-Please refer to Table \ref{tab.boolq.1} and Table \ref{tab.wic.1} for how to generate explanations for the demonstrated examples of BoolQ and WiC. \paragraph{Creating Few-shot CoT Prompts.} After getting the explanations generated by GPT-3.5, we can construct the few-shot CoT prompt.
-We show the few-shot CoT prompts for GPT-3.5 on the user query and keyword relevance assessment, WiC and BoolQ tasks in Tables \ref{tab.qk.few-shot-cot}, \ref{tab.wic.few-shot-cot} and \ref{tab.boolq.few-shot-cot}, respectively.
+For the QK task, we show how to use GPT-3.5 to explain why the label between the user query ``\textbf{google data studio sharepoint}'' and the keyword ``\textbf{sharepoint migration tool file share}'' is ``\textbf{Bad}'' in Table \ref{tab.qk.explanation} in Appendix \ref{sec.appendix.a}.
+Please refer to Table \ref{tab.wic.1} and Table \ref{tab.boolq.1} for how to generate explanations for the demonstrated examples of WiC and BoolQ.

+\paragraph{Creating Few-shot CoT Prompts.} We construct the few-shot CoT prompt using the explanations generated by GPT-3.5.
+We show the few-shot CoT prompts on QK, WiC, and BoolQ tasks in Tables \ref{tab.qk.few-shot-cot}, \ref{tab.wic.few-shot-cot}, and \ref{tab.boolq.few-shot-cot} in Appendix \ref{sec.appendix.d}, respectively.